 G1 Critically imperiled globally because of extreme rarity (5 or fewer occurrences or less than 1000 individuals) or because of extreme vulnerability to extinction due to some natural or fabricated factor.
 G2 Imperiled globally because of rarity (6 to 20 occurrences or less than 3000 individuals) or because of vulnerability to extinction due to some natural or man-made factor.
 G3 Either very rare or local throughout its range (21-100 occurrences or less than 10,000 individuals) or found locally in a restricted range or vulnerable to extinction of other factors.
-G4 apparently secure globally (may be rare in parts of range) G5 demonstrably secure globally GH of historical occurrence throughout its range may be rediscovered (e.g., ivory-billed woodpecker) GX believed to be extinct throughout range GXC extirpated from the wild but still known from captivity or cultivation G#?
-Tentative rank (e.g.,G2?)
-G#G# range of rank; insufficient data to assign specific global rank (e.g., G2G3) G#T# rank of a taxonomic subgroup such as a subspecies or variety; the G portion of the rank refers to the entire species and the T portion refers to the specific subgroup; numbers have same definition as above (e.g. G3T1) , G#Q rank of questionable species - ranked as species but questionable whether it is species or subspecies; numbers have same definition as above (e.g., G2Q)
+G4 apparently secure globally (may be rare in parts of range) GH of historical occurrence throughout its range may be rediscovered (e.g., ivory-billed woodpecker) GX believed to be extinct throughout range GXC extirpated from the wild but still known from captivity or cultivation G#G# range of rank; insufficient data to assign specific global rank (e.g., G2G3) G#T# rank of a taxonomic subgroup such as a subspecies or variety; the G portion of the rank refers to the entire species and the T portion refers to the specific subgroup; numbers have same definition as above (e.g., G3T1) G#Q rank of questionable species - ranked as species but questionable whether it is species or subspecies; numbers have same definition as above (e.g., G2Q)